-- costs related to audio and visual creation and manipulation (that are not principal photography, pickups or the creation of physical elements) - PDV staff and associated costs such as fringes or payroll tax - expenses directly related to the enabling of PDV activity such as travel to or within Australia of PDV staff or freight to or within Australia of PDV materials - acquisition/licensing of additional material, such as music, used during PDV where it is Australian-held copyright - PDV activities related to the production of additional audio-visual content - depreciation of assets, to the extent they are used in the PDV activity related to the production - business expenses as they relate to PDV such as some insurances, legal or accounting expenses.
+- costs related to audio and visual creation and manipulation (that are not principal photography, pickups or the creation of physical elements) - PDV staff and associated costs such as fringes or payroll tax - expenses directly related to the enabling of PDV activity such as travel to or within Australia of PDV staff or freight to or within Australia of PDV materials - acquisition/licensing of additional material, such as music, used during PDV where it is Australian-held copyright - PDV activities related to the production of additional audio-visual content - depreciation of assets, to the extent they are used in the PDV activity related to the production

+• business expenses as they relate to PDV such as some insurances, legal or accounting expenses.

-The following are excluded from PDV-QAPE:
+While not an exhaustive list, the following are excluded from PDV-QAPE:

-- expenditure while the applicant company is a foreign resident without a permanent establishment in Australia and an ABN - costs of overseas services embodied in goods - GST input credits (for productions commencing on or after 1 July 2011) - gratuities and entertainment expenses - crew members' (including producers and executive producers), whether Australian or non-Australian residents, travel and stay in Australia for less than two consecutive weeks.
+- expenditure while the applicant company is a foreign resident without a permanent establishment in Australia and an ABN - expenditure that is not genuinely incurred by the applicant company or cannot be substantiated - costs of overseas services embodied in goods - GST input credits (for productions commencing on or after 1 July 2011) - gratuities and entertainment expenses, - crew members' (including producers and executive producers), whether Australian or non-Australian residents, travel and stay in Australia for less than two consecutive weeks; and - amounts that are deferred or dependent or payable out of the receipts, earnings or profits from the film.